M9 (Istanbul Metro)

 Connections to other metro lines will be at Ataköy to Marmaray, at Yenibosna to M1A (Yenikapı–Atatürk Airport), at Çobançeşme to (Yenikapı-Sefaköy), at Mimar Sinan to (Kirazlı-Halkalı), at Atatürk Mahallesi to (Mahmutbey-Bahçeşehir-Esenyurt) and at İkitelli Sanayi to M3 (Kirazlı-Başakşehir Olimpiyat).

 The construction of the metro line began in February 2016.
-The line consists of two tubes, which are being bored by four tunnel boring machines, two at each end.
+The line consists of two tubes, which were bored by four tunnel boring machines, two at each end.
 The city of Istanbul approved of a loan of € 338 million to complete the construction.

-While the Olimpiyatköy branch of the M3 line (Olimpiyat - İkitelli Sanayi) was unified with the M9 line, the first stage of the metro line (Bahariye - İkitelli Sanayi) was completed and opened on 29 May 2021.
-The M9 operates between Bahariye and Olimpiyat until the full opening in 2023, extending the line between Olimpiyat and Ataköy.
+Originally a branch line of the M3 (Olimpiyat - İkitelli Sanayi), it was later was unified with the M9 line, with the first stage of the metro line (Bahariye - İkitelli Sanayi) being completed and opened on 29 May 2021.
+The M9 originally operated between Bahariye and Olimpiyat, and later extending to Ataköy in 18 March 2024.
+Mimar Sinan station was opened on 30 August 2024.